Welcome to the ISPS Conference Rotterdam 2019!

-Combining different points of view and ways of understanding
+- Combining different ways of understanding.

 De Doelen is a highly-acclaimed concert hall and state-of-the-art congress centre.
 De Doelen is the largest of its kind in the Netherlands with regard to the combination of these two functions.
 Located in the Mauritskwartier district of Rotterdam, de Doelen welcomes visitors to large international congresses for both intimate and large symposiums, catering for 100 up to 3000 people.